-The Notes to be issued are expected to be rated: A3 (stable) by Moody's
+The Notes are expected to be rated:

+Moody's: A3 (Negative)

-Moody's Investors Service Cyprus Ltd. ("Moody's") is established in the European Union and is registered under Regulation (EC) No. 1060/2009, as amended
+Moody's is established in the EEA and registered under Regulation (EU) No 1060/2009, as amended.

 3. INTERESTS OF NATURAL AND LEGAL PERSONS INVOLVED IN THE ISSUE

 Save for any fees payable to the Managers, so far as the Issuer is aware, no person involved in the issue of the Notes has an interest material to the offer.
 The Managers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform other services for, the Issuer and its affiliates in the ordinary course of business for which they may receive fees.